EconomyLens.com

 A policeman stands guard in front of a digital screen displaying news of US–Iran peace talks along a road in Pakistan's capital Islamabad. ©AFP

 Islamabad (Pakistan) (AFP) – American and Iranian officials were holding face-to-face talks in Pakistan on Saturday, the most significant since the 1979 Islamic revolution as the foes try to end a war that plunged the Middle East into violence and rocked the world economy.
-The trilateral direct negotiations were taking place with host Pakistan in capital Islamabad, a senior White House official said, a departure from recent practice where both sides held talks via a mediator while seated in separate rooms.
+As talks went late into the night, US Central Command said two warships had transited the crucial Strait of Hormuz, while Iranian media accused US negotiators of making “excessive demands” over the crucial waterway that Tehran has blocked.

 Related

 The ceasefire is already under strain, notably from Israel’s continued strikes in Lebanon, which Iran and Pakistan insist is covered under the current truce.
-The Israeli military said Saturday it had struck more than 200 Hezbollah targets in Lebanon within the last 24 hours, among them rocket launchers.
+Lebanese authorities said Israeli strikes on the country’s south on Saturday killed 18 people, bringing the total death toll from Israeli strikes since the war broke out past 2,000.
 On Friday, Lebanon’s presidency said that a meeting would be held with Israel in Washington next week.
+Israeli Prime Minister Benjamin Netanyahu in a televised statement on Saturday said he wanted a peace deal with Lebanon that “will last for generations.”

+Trump had said that his top priority at the Islamabad talks was to ensure the Islamic republic had “no nuclear weapon.
+That’s 99 percent of it.”
+Netanyahu said the joint US-Israeli campaign had already succeeded in “crushing” Iran’s nuclear and ballistic missile programmes.
 Security was tight in the Pakistani capital on Saturday, with a heavy police and paramilitary presence on the streets and road diversions around the “red zone” where government and diplomatic buildings are located.
-Pakistan has formulated a team of experts to facilitate the two sides in negotiations on navigation, nuclear and other key matters, a diplomatic source familiar with the matter told AFP.
+Pakistan has formulated a team of experts to facilitate the two sides in negotiations on navigation, nuclear, and other key matters, a diplomatic source familiar with the matter told AFP.

-The negotiations will be closely watched by other key regional players, with Egypt and Turkey having helped with mediation, along with China, all of which Pakistan was still coordinating closely with for the talks, the source said.
-In Tehran, a 30-year-old resident told AFP he was skeptical negotiations would be successful, describing most of what Trump says as “pure noise and nonsense.”
+The negotiations will be closely watched by other key regional players, with Egypt and Turkey having helped with mediation, along with China, the source said.
+In Tehran, a 30-year-old resident told AFP he was sceptical negotiations would be successful, describing most of what Trump says as “pure noise and nonsense.”

 © 2024 AFP